+Yet, a little can go a long way.
 While designing your home in an eclectic manner can certainly be fun, it may not be the best choice for someone looking to sell their home.
 Your potential buyers could get distracted by the colors or unique light fixtures and knick-knacks that you pick up.
-Plus, you will also have to move with all of these items and accessories, a burden you wouldn’t need if you opted for a simple, neutral design.
+Plus, you will also have to move with all of these items and accessories after you sell, which will be a burden you wouldn’t need if you opted for a simple, neutral design.

-By all means, enjoy the fun and bright designs that come with eclectic styling, but maybe consider waiting until you are in your new home to fully invest in this style.
+By all means, enjoy the fun and bright designs that come with eclectic styling, but maybe just use a couple of accent pieces in your staging.
+You could also consider waiting until you are in your new home to fully invest in this style.

 Ask Your Realtor® About Home Staging and Interior Trends